"Doctor," Wyn said as she watched him step back from the console

 pain.

-trance the last time, after nearly thirteen hours of slow, painful tissue
+of the trance the last time, after nearly thirteen hours of slow, painful

-regeneration the projected version of himself spoke aloud.
-The Doctor
+tissue regeneration the projected version of himself spoke aloud.
+The

 The projection blinked both eyes and the bright blue replacement turned